Resolving Temper Tantrums With Fussy Toddlers

 Sometimes public tantrums are also caused by bad timing on the parents' part.
 The child may be hungry or tired.
 In these cases, prevention helps a lot.
 We parents no better than to go grocery shopping when our children are hungry or tired. if you do take a hungry or tired child, bring a favorite toy in the store with them and make sure they're buckled in so they can't run around or have tantrum squirming room.

 What to do: If the public tantrum occurs, the best thing to do is take your child to a quiet corner of the mall or store, especially the bathrooms.
 Bathrooms are great because you don't have to completely end your trip or leave your purchases- that's so inconvenient!
 Once you find a quiet spot, relax and let your child see you being calm.
-Don't scold them and don't say much, if anything to them at all.
-Kids hear nothing during a tantrum.
+Whatever you do, do something because children realize we don't do as much disciplining when we're in public.
+Taking them aside, away from the tantrum site is most helpful.

 Distraction rarely works in public- usually distraction and too much stimulation is the cause.
 If they want something and are begging for something in the store, don't give in and in most cases, don't even try compromising.
 Compromising is a choice, negotiation and reasoning -all things to avoid during a public tantrum.